Change begins with the hope of what’s possible in your life. Hope leads to a sense of expectancy

 - Whisper them to yourself throughout your day.

-Future-focused conversations (both with yourself and others) establish a pattern of expectancy which continue fueling not only your desire, but an expectancy of achieving it.
+Future-focused conversations (both with yourself and others) establish a pattern of expectancy, which continue fueling not only your desire but also the expectation of achieving it.

 Manage Mental Resistance

 When you begin with ‘hope’, you activate a sense of ‘expectancy’.
 A belief that what you want is not only possible, it’s within reach.
 Hope and expectancy are two powerful motivators in propelling you forward to a successful life.

 When you’re ‘moving forward‘ with hope, you’re orienting yourself towards your desired future.
 When ‘moving away from‘ something you perceive as painful you’re activating ‘fear’, which can also be a strong motivator helping you avoid pain; for example, losing your job if your quarterly performance scores don’t improve.